National Rating Standards

 Applying for a National Rating

 The National Rating Team conducts three to four rating sessions a year in various parts of the country.
 If you are interested in obtaining a National rating, you must apply as a candidate to a rating site by (May 20) the due date that is in the Official Word and on the PAVO website for the NRT sites for the following fall sites below.
-The 2014 sites are:
+The 2015 sites are: LJ sites TBA soon.